CyVerse-learning-materials/container_camp_workshop_2019/breakout/datascience.rst

 	$ docker run -v $PWD:/data -w /data -p 8787:8787 -e DISABLE_AUTH=true --rm rocker/rstudio:3.5.2

 And navigate to the `/data` inside the container using the file browser option in Rstudio.

+An excellent R tutorial for reproducible research can be found `here <https://ropenscilabs.github.io/r-docker-tutorial/>`_

 3. Machine learning using Docker
 ================================